asstronom/EVO_tech_test/README.md

 ## API Documentation

-All API is accessed from localhost:port where port is specified during installation (default 8080)
+All API is accessed from localhost:8000
-To upload csv file use ```POST /upload```
+To upload csv file use ```POST /upload```.
+CSV file have the same structure as the one in parse/test_data/example.csv
 Example:
 ```curl
 curl -i -X POST http://localhost:8080/upload -F "file=@example.csv" -H "Content-Type: multipart/form-data"